chsasank/chsasank.github.io/_posts/classic_papers/2020-10-22-darthmouth-artifical-intelligence-summer-resarch-proposal.md

 ### 2. How Can a Computer be Programmed to Use a Language

+It may be speculated that a large part of human thought consists of manipulating words according to rules of reasoning and rules of conjecture.
+<label for="mn-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-1" class="margin-toggle"/>
 <span class="marginnote">
 S: An interesting conjecture.
 Sounds very similar to this line from [magic number seven paper](https://chsasank.github.io/classic_papers/magic-number-seven.html):
 "Our language is tremendously useful for repackaging material into a few chunks rich in information."
 </span>

-It may be speculated that a large part of human thought consists of manipulating words according to rules of reasoning and rules of conjecture.
 From this point of view, forming a generalization consists of admitting a new word and some rules whereby sentences containing it imply and are implied by others.
 This idea has never been very precisely formulated nor have examples been worked out.

 ### 3. Neuron Nets

+<label for="mn-2" class="margin-toggle">⊕</label><input type="checkbox" id="mn-2" class="margin-toggle"/>
 <span class="marginnote">
 S: Interesting how neural nets were considered important even during the foundation of AI.
 Thanks to deep learning, this research direction is quite